Sharky90/100-days-of-code/r1-log.md

 Still recovering from yesterday...
 Eyes are soo dry and bloody...Installed f.lux adjusted screen gamma...
 As for coding I just read about 'Class Based View's and I can't wait to get back on track... 😬
 #100DaysOfCode

+// Day 76 December 20.Friday //

+Got back on track !
+Ok so I've played around  with'Class Based View's and I find it slow paced than the function based view maybe there is a way to speed up the process?
+#100DaysOfCode